An Optimization Model for Offline Scheduling Policy of Low-density Parity-check Codes: Preliminaries

 \subsubsection{Number of messages passed (NMP)\cite{yin2022message}}

 NMP is a metric used to measure the complexity of the decoding process by defining the V2C or C2V message passing on a directed edge as a unit of complexity.
-The complexity is determined by the number of messages passed during decoding, and the incremental value of NMP after decoding on a check node with degree $d_c$ is $2d_c$.
+The complexity is determined by the number of messages passed during decoding, and the incremental value of NMP after decoding on a check node with degree $d_c$ is $2d_c$ due to the requirement of $d_c$ input messages and $d_c$ output messages.
 The average value of NMP can be used to compare the decoding complexity under different scheduling policies through simulation experiments.